 The non-Muslims were granted many rights also in the pre-Ottoman Islamic states.
 Georgetown University's Professor of Religion and International Relations John L. Esposito describes how Jews and Christians who came under the administration of Muslim states met with enormous understanding:

 As is clear from these facts, Muslims have at no time in history been oppressive.
 On the contrary, they have brought peace and security to all nations and beliefs wherever they have gone.
-They have abided by Allah's verse which says: "Worship Allah and do not associate anything with Him.
+They have abided by God's verse which says: "Worship God and do not associate anything with Him.
 Be good to your parents and relatives and to orphans and the very poor, and to neighbors who are related to you and neighbors who are not related to you, and to companions and travellers and your slaves.
-Allah does not love anyone vain or boastful."
-(Surat an-Nisa', 36) and have behaved well to all people.
+God does not love anyone vain or boastful."
+(Qur'an, 4:36) and have behaved well to all people.

 In short, friendship, brotherhood, peace and love are the bases of Qur'anic morality, and it is to these superior virtues that Muslims try to adhere.
 (For further details, see Harun Yahya's Justice and Compassion in the Qur'an)